ilyakaznacheev/tiny-wallet/README.md

 There is a list or application requirements for different deployment scenario:

 - local run:
-    - Go 1.12.x (should be also downward compatible with 1.11, but not tested).
+    - Go  1.11.x or greater.
 Not compatible with earlier versions of Go from 1.10 because of `mod` usage;
     - Go mod should be enabled;
     - PosgreSQL (no specific version, it has to support serializable transaction isolation level).
 You don't have to install the database on your PC, you can also use dockerized or cloud PostgreSQL;
 - Docker Compose: